 - Videos with music artists talking about the benefits of trees and how to take care of them.

-Citizen Science tools and phone apps can help identify and report outbreaks of tree pests:
+Community Science tools and phone apps can help identify and report outbreaks of tree pests:

 - Southeast Early Detection Network

 - University of Tennessee - Soil, Plant & Pest Center - Facebook page